jkraybill/workers-and-resources-productivity-mod/README.md

 ![screenshot](screenshot4.png)

 This is the section that tells you which industries **might** be profitable based on strictly importing the products needed, and exporting the products they produce, with the transport cost assumptions above.
 It is usually a good idea to focus on the industries that either have a good profitability, or whose imports can be wholly created domestically (e.g. coal/iron/wood/oil/crops/gravel can all be created with zero import cost).

+# Example values

+Here are some ways to generate interesting scenarios.

+    java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 0.8 0.3 0.15

+The default configuration.
+It makes industries 80%-110% productive for the most part.
+Generally only maybe 2-4 industries will be solidly profitable enough to build your start round.

+    java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 0.5 0.3 0.1

+Extremely difficult, industries are scaled to an average of 50% productivity, most buildings ranging from 20%-80% productivity.
+Many industries will be unprofitable or extremely low productivity.

+    java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 1.5 0.5 0.25

+Easier start, still might be a bit harder than vanilla since the core industries are still nerfed, but should be a nice easy intro.
+Industries will be around 100-200% productivity.

+    java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY 0.8 0.6 0.6

+Very divergent scenario.
+Some industries/buildings could be 200% productivity, but many will also be at 20%.
+So some industries will be super-viable, others will be unviable.
+May be good if you want to try some scenarios where you are forced to go into a limited number of industries and power your nation through trade.

+# Bug reports, requests, etc

+Please use the Issues tracker here to log any issues or requests you have.

 Keep playing!
 Keep the nation alive!